MicroEJ/docs/SandboxedAppDevGuide/chapterApplicationStructure.rst

 The ``META-INF`` folder contains several folders and a manifest file.
 They are described hereafter.

+``certificate`` (folder)
--  ``certificate`` (folder): Contains certificate information used during the application deployment.
+    Contains certificate information used during the application deployment.

+``libraries`` (folder)
--  ``libraries`` (folder): Contains a list of additional libraries useful to the application and not resolved through the regular transitive dependency check.
+    Contains a list of additional libraries useful to the application and not resolved through the regular transitive dependency check.

+``properties`` (folder)
--  ``properties`` (folder): Contains an ``application.properties`` file which contains application specific properties that can be accessed at runtime.
+    Contains an ``application.properties`` file which contains application specific properties that can be accessed at runtime.

+``services`` (folder)
--  ``services`` (folder): Contains a list of files that describe local services provided by the application.
+    Contains a list of files that describe local services provided by the application.
 Each file name represents a service class fully qualified name, and each file contains the fully qualified name of the provided service implementation.

+``wpk`` (folder)
--  ``wpk`` (folder): Contains a set of applications (``.wpk`` files) that will be started when the application is executed on the Simulator.
+    Contains a set of applications (``.wpk`` files) that will be started when the application is executed on the Simulator.

+``MANIFEST.MF`` (file)
--  ``MANIFEST.MF`` (file): Contains the information given at project creation, extra information can be added to this file to declare the entry points of the application.
+    Contains the information given at project creation, extra information can be added to this file to declare the entry points of the application.

 .. _section.module.ivy: